 In yin yoga, the focus is on seated postures that are held for long periods of time to ease tension out of muscle tissue while increasing flexibility and allowing the mind to quiet.

-Why Hatha Yoga is Still (Totally!)
+Hatha Yoga Benefits: Why It’s Still (Totally!)
 Worth It

 With so many styles of yoga to choose from — and a few, like vinyasa and hot yoga giving your body a more vigorous workout — is hatha yoga even worth practicing?
 The answer is a resounding yes.